 So as you can see your loss is $8,269 rather than the $10,000 if you had rented out for the full year and not stayed there yourself.

-If seeing a agent take a screen shot of your website and or holiday house on-line calendar to prove your commitment to actively trying to rent out.
+If seeing an agent take a screenshot of your website and or holiday house on-line calendar to prove your commitment to actively trying to rent out.

 Receipts to keep for the Tax agent:

 - Commission to websites like Stayz and Google (AdWords)